 Kitten Rescue takes care of all of its rescued cats’ medical needs and costs.
 Prior to adoption, every cat is spayed/neutered, tested for feline leukemia (FeLV) and FIV, vaccinated, dewormed, treated for fleas and microchipped.

 We have multiple life-saving programs at Kitten Rescue, but a cornerstone of what we do is outreach and education.
 Kitten Rescue educates the public on responsible pet guardianship — teaching people how to care for kittens and cats, and explaining the importance of spaying and neutering.
 We coach people on Trap-Neuter-Return (TNR) and managing feral cat colonies.
 During kitten season, our volunteers also teach bottle-feeding classes for people who want to care for unweaned kittens.

 In 2006, we acquired our own private, no-kill cat sanctuary.
-The KR Sanctuary is a both a shelter and a boarding facility that can house up to 150 cats.
+The KR Sanctuary is a spacious, indoor/outdoor shelter facility that can house up to 150 cats.
 It has its own full-time staff and volunteers to provide care and socialization for the cats who are housed there.
 (Click image to read more.)

 The Kitten Nursery is a separate part of the KR Sanctuary.
 It is designed for us to care for large numbers of unweaned kittens who would otherwise be euthanized at city shelters.
 At the Nursery, we give round-the-clock care, bottle feeding, love and attention.
 (Click image to read more.)

 Our foster network makes up the largest part of Kitten Rescue.
 Our animals come to us from many channels, mostly from shelters or the streets.
 Our volunteers take them in, clean them up, get them healthy, and shower them with love until a forever home is found.
 (Click image to read more.)